freddyb/homepage/content/mixed_content_upgrading.md

 that a network attacker can not modify or inject scripts into a victim page.
 Other content, so-called *passive* mixed content (e.g., images) were still allowed.
-The goal of this change, back then, was to prevent the attac from active network attackers but still [supporting existing content](https://www.w3.org/TR/html-design-principles/#support-existing-content), which still used a *lot* of HTTP.
+The goal of this change, back then, was to prevent the attack from active network attackers but still [supporting existing content](https://www.w3.org/TR/html-design-principles/#support-existing-content), which still used a *lot* of HTTP.
 As such, the active attacks were thwarted, but passive attackers were still be able to infer browsing behavior through